 To apply to the Honors program, please complete the following:

-3. Writing sample.
-Include a writing sample of at least five pages (double-spaced) from a History class showing original analysis and/or primary source research
+4. Writing sample.
+A writing sample of at least five pages (double-spaced) from a History class , preferably showing original analysis and/or primary source research.

-Please email the first four items to email@example.com by Friday, March 15 at 5pm; direct your recommendation writer to email their letter separately.
-The Honors Committee will evaluate the proposals and post the results before registration begins.
+Please complete the application by Monday, March 27, 2023 at 5pm; direct your recommendation writer to email their letter separately to Professor Leonard (firstname.lastname@example.org).
+The Honors Committee will evaluate the proposals and let you know the results before Fall registration begins.
 All decisions of the Honors Committee are final.

-The department will host a workshop in January (schedule to be determined by student interest) to help students form their thesis proposal and put together their application.
+The department will host a workshop in February to help students form their thesis proposal and put together their application.